tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 ### Check for Bucket Existence

 Checking for bucket existence is a piece of cake, thanks to a static helper function in the .net SDK that takes a bucket name and an s3 client.
 I chose to hide this call behind an instance method so that I could mock it during unit tests, but this is not strictly necessary.
 I think that behind the scenes this method simply issues a HEAD request on a bucket and returns false if a 404 is encountered.
-As you&#8217;d expect creating the bucket is done via a PUT request on the bucket resource.
+As you'd expect creating the bucket is done via a PUT request on the bucket resource.
 Code is as follows:

 ```csharp
 void CreateDestinationBucketIfNeeded(string bucketName)